Swipe to see connections

 For her part, Gina was a major campaign bundler for Bill de Blasio in 2013, and briefly attracted the scrutiny of federal investigators three years later after she gave de Blasio’s PAC $50,000; prosecutors looked for evidence of favor-trading that never materialized, and Gina’s husband cited “pressure” from the mayor’s office to give.

-“Political activism is a right in the United States and that we are extremely conscious about our communal and civic responsibility,” a spokesperson for the Argentos told Hell Gate in response to a list of questions.
+“Political activism is a right in the United States and that we are extremely conscious about our communal and civic responsibility,” a spokesperson for the Argentos told Hell Gate in response to a list of questions we sent in late 2023.
 “It’s not wrong and it’s not for any reason other than to advocate for what we deem is good for NYC, for our communities and the country.”

 Tony is a proud Italian American who arrived in New York from Sicily when he was six, founded Broadway Stages in 1983, and built a studio empire of more than 60 soundstages on the public’s unquenchable thirst for both prestige TV and new seasons of “Law & Order,” and New York’s burgeoning film tax credits.
 (When we asked to confirm these facts of Tony’s life, the spokesperson replied, “As far as questions on Tony Argento, we are offended that you even ask about his ethnicity.
 It’s bigoted and wrong.
 In these times we’re finding ourselves in, with racism and antisemitism running rampant, that’s where these questions go?
 Tony is one of the most charitable and community and civic minded entrepreneurs you can find, and believes strongly in paying it forward.
 That’s who Tony Argento is.”)